gucci-ninja/Soft-Eng-Lecture-Notes/3B/2B03/README.md

 ### Bonds
 - issuer in return pays investor interest at predetermined rate and schedule (coupon)
 - date to repay amount borrowed (face value) is maturity date
+- maturity date: can range from 1 day to 30 years, there have been 100yr bonds issued
+- short term bonds are more predictable that long term
+- longer time to maturity usually corresponds to higher interest rate, longer term bods also fluctuate more
 - known as fixed-income securities because you know exact amount of cash you get back provided you hold it to maturity

 #### Debt vs Equity